saqib-ali/market_basket_analysis/README.md

 Antecedent → Consequent
 ```

-Now let's assume we take {Infant Diaper, Infant Milk}, and we want to figure out the Consequent
+Now let's assume we take {Infant Diaper, Infant Milk}, and we want to figure out the Consequent i.e. what ITEM is most often bought with Infant Diaper and Infant Milk.

-Order Data:
+## Association Rule Mining using SQL
+Association Rule are, by definition, extracted from the data i.e. they are core properties of the Data.
+We are not looking for correlation in the Itemsets in a Rule.
+This makes Relational Databases a good platform for Association Rule Mining.
+While there are lot of Python and R packages that are designed for Association Rule Mining, we want start exploring the use of SQL to perform Exploratory Data Mining excercise.

+Here is our sample order data:
 ```sql
 select order_number, listagg(item, ', ') from orders
 group by 1;